datakund/linkedin-api-datakund/Docs/source/otherfunctions.rst

 Quit
 ===================

-It quits the datakund application runing in background.
+It quits the bot-studio application runing in background.

-.. note:: You will need to import datakund library again to start datakund application.
+.. note:: You will need to import bot-studio library again to start application.

 .. py:function:: linkedin.quit()